 Next time, add some heavy cream to the beaten quail eggs for a creamier texture.

-If you really want to take things to whole new level, take some slices of a warmed baguette and rub some of the remaining garlic on it.
+If you really want to take things to a whole new level, take some slices of a warmed baguette and rub some of the remaining garlic on it.
 Next, pile on grated tomatoes and season it to your liking with sea salt and a little olive oil.
 This will go really well with the Spanish quail egg tortilla.

 Preparation time: 30 minutes